hawa1222/real-time-data-processing/README.md

 # Real-time Financial Data Processing with Kafka, Spark, MySQL, and Grafana

 This project demonstrates a real-time financial data processing pipeline using Apache Kafka, Apache Spark, MySQL, and Grafana, all orchestrated with Docker.
-The pipeline fetches stock data from the Financial Modeling Prep API, processes it using Spark, stores the processed data in MySQL, and visualizes it using Grafana.
+The pipeline fetches stock data from the Financial Modeling Prep API, processes it using Spark, stores the processed data in MySQL, and visualises it using Grafana.

 ## Project Objectives

 - Set up a real-time data ingestion system using Apache Kafka
 - Process streaming data in real-time using Apache Spark
 - Store processed data in a MySQL database
-- Visualize the processed data using Grafana
+- Visualise the processed data using Grafana
 - Orchestrate the entire pipeline using Docker

 ## Prerequisites